Massonia pygmaea Schltdl. ex Kunth

 Massonia pygmaea is a very dainty little miniature Massonia.
 Each bulb produces a pair of unusual warty leaves with a spattering of long hairs.
 The leaves are usually up to 1.2 inches (3 cm) long, rarely attaining more than 2.4 inches (6 cm) in length.
 Flowers can be purist white to pink, which, en masse, combine to give a "shaving-brush" effect.
 It is usually the first of the Massonias to flower.
 The blooms appear early to mid-October but delayed watering, and the weather's vagaries can see this plant in flower in early December.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Massonias are easily grown from seeds.
 Sow the seeds right before the growing season and cover with a thin layer of medium.
 Seeds will germinate in 2 to 3 weeks.
-First year seedlings make a single cylindrical leaf, and each progressive years, the leaf gets bigger until two leaves per bulb appear.
-Community pots of seedlings increase in size each year and the leaves can soon become crowded.
-Eventually they need to be transferred to one bulb per container, unless the container is large and can accommodate the spread of the leaves without overlapping too much… – See more at: How to Grow and Care for Massonia
+In the first year, seedlings make a single cylindrical leaf, and each progressive year, the leaf gets bigger until two leaves per bulb appear.
+Community pots of seedlings increase in size each year, and the leaves can soon become crowded.
+Eventually, they need to be transferred to one bulb per container unless the container is large and can accommodate the leaves' spread without overlapping too much.
+See more at How to Grow and Care for Massonia

 Native to South Africa.